CSU's English Composition Requirement

 2. Once you have chosen a section of composition that works with your schedule, contact the Registrar’s Office in Centennial Hall by calling (970) 491-4860, or emailing email@example.com.
 If sending an email, please do so from your RAMS email account and include your full name, CSUID number, and the CRN for the CO course for which you want to be registered.
 Please make sure to have the CRN of the section you have chosen available in order to expedite your request.

 3. The Registrar’s Office will then remove the Composition HOLD from your academic record and register you for the composition section you selected, which will allow you to proceed with registration starting on your designated registration date/time.

 Critical reading and writing skills are significant components of every program and degree at CSU.
 Moreover, research at CSU, as well as nation-wide, demonstrates a clear connection between academic success and the ability to write effectively for various audiences.
 The CSU Composition Placement Program is designed to ensure that you register for the composition course most suited to your needs, CO 130: Academic Writing or CO 150: College Composition.

 To learn more about CSU's Composition Placement Procedures, go to http://composition.colostate.edu/students/placement

-Students wishing to appeal this registration restriction must write a detailed rationale as to why they were unable to complete the course within the first 60 credits.
+Students wishing to appeal this registration restriction must complete the Math or Composition Appeal form, including a detailed rationale as to why they were unable to complete the course within the first 60 credits.
 Students must also outline their plan for completion of the requirement.
 If registered for an equivalent course at another institution, students should include proof of registration.
 Appeals must be received by the student’s academic advisor and department head for their signatures and indication of support/lack of support of the appeal.
-The signed appeal must then be submitted through the Registrar's Office, First Floor, Centennial Hall, to the Vice Provost for Undergraduate Affairs who holds authority for final approval or disapproval.
+The signed appeal must then be submitted through the Office of the Registrar, First Floor, Centennial Hall, to the Vice Provost for Undergraduate Affairs who holds authority for final approval or disapproval.